Svendolin/All-about-PHP/readme.md

 This "All about PHP"-repository catches up its focus on all the PHP I've learned, commented and written through the years as a **SAE-Web Development** student with exercise lessons every week as well as tutorial videos on _Youtube_.
 Direct Link to the place where I'm studying are you going to find [HERE](https://www.sae.edu/che/de?utm_source=PS01&gclid=Cj0KCQjw-4SLBhCVARIsACrhWLVIaD_aUt7y4brT7tqMW9o7tskgb1vjQqJFkzQwkwdN_40_Ls7MgAEaAtXxEALw_wcB)

+⚫🔴🟡 IMPORTANT: Comments in each file are commented in german⚫🔴🟡
 <br />
 <br />